robguilarr/Data-Science-Sandbox/README.md

 Machine Learning experiments and tutorials.

 `source/systems`: This section contains info about ML Systems (tentative), meantime documenting it in my [Notion](https://www.notion.so/) personal account.

+`source/requirements`: Contains dependencies required.

+`source/test_requirements`: Contains dependencies for testing and refactoring code.

 `data`: This directory contains datasets used in the notebooks.